DannyAlas/vid-scoring/README.md

 6. The video should then open up in a new window.
 Press 'h' to see the help menu.
 Score away!

 ## Settings
-The settings file is located in the `main` folder within the folder containing the vid-scoring.exe file.
+The settings file is located in the `main` folder within the folder you extracted.
 It is called `settings.ini`.
 You can edit this file with any text editor.
 The default settings are as follows:

 ### Scoring Settings
 | Setting Name    | Description                                                                                                                                                                            |